PennController/penncontroller.github.io/basic-tutorial/3_calling-commands.md

 blurb: How to manipulate elements with commands.
 ---

-Elements contain content that can be manipulated with commands.
+Commands can manipulate elements and the content they contain.
 {: .h1-blurb }

 ---

 ## Types of commands

-There are three main types of commands:
+PennController has three main types of commands:

 + [Element commands]({{site.baseurl}}/core-concepts/3_commands#element-commands):
 Used within a trial and called on an element.